 MATH 301 Math for Middle and High School Educators

 Provides in-depth explanations for the mathematics taught in middle and high school: algebra, equations, and functions.
-Covers methods for providing differentiated instruction - reviewing topics from arithmetic by contrapositive, bi-directional, uniqueness, by induction, by counterexample).
-Students will practice these techniques and learn how and when to apply each one.
-Functions and relations will provide many new topics.

-(fractions, numbers, and operations) while simultaneously introducing
+Covers methods for providing differentiated instruction - reviewing topics from arithmetic (fractions, numbers, and operations) while simultaneously introducing new topics.